Kolebnica/SkipRope/README.md

 - kubectl
 - ibmcloud CLI tool (for PowerShell: `Set-ExecutionPolicy Unrestricted; iex(New-Object Net.WebClient).DownloadString('http://ibm.biz/idt-win-installer')`)

-Gain access to your cluster (IBM):
+Gain access to your cluster (IBM): [Tukaj prašaj mene, ti pošljem config file]
 1. Log in to your IBM Cloud account:`ibmcloud login -a https://api.eu-de.bluemix.net`
 2. Target the IBM Cloud Container Service region in which you want to work: `ibmcloud cs region-set eu-central`
 3. Get the command to set the environment variable and download the Kubernetes configuration files: `ibmcloud cs cluster-config skiprope`